yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 29 where the gui standards are coming from?

-## 29.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. where the gui standards are coming from? generate professional detailed explanation
+## 29.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. where the gui standards are coming from? generate professional detailed explanation

 Here is a detailed explanation of where GUI standards come from: